 Architecture stages relationships: between people, objects, spaces and places.
 Not only does it reveal existing affinities and connections, in the best cases, it creates new ones.
 WORKac operates at the edges of the discipline in collaboration with other fields to explore and re-invent the many intersections between architecture and the “everything else”.
 In particular, we believe the promise of new possibilities for Architecture to engage and shape the future lies in the revision of boundaries between the urban, the rural and the natural.
 Architecture is small, but it can tackle big ideas powerfully and playfully and engage the critical gravity of our time.
-Our work is committed to moving beyond the projected to the possible if we refashion architecture as a performative process and tool to reenvision our environment.
+Our work is committed to moving beyond the projected to the possible.
+We refashion architecture as a performative process and tool to reenvision our environment.
 We work hard with stubborn freshness, unshakable lightness and polemical optimism to learn from the past and imagine a different and better future.

-Dan Wood, AIA, LEED received his BA at the University of Pennsylvania and a Masters degree from Columbia University.
+Dan Wood, AIA, LEED Principal, received his BA at the University of Pennsylvania and a Masters degree from Columbia University.
 Wood has taught at Princeton, the Cooper Union, Columbia University, Ohio State University and the Berkeley School of Environmental Design, as the Friedman Distinguished Chair.
-He will join the Yale School of Architecture as the Louis Kahn Chair in the fall of 2013.
-Wood is originally from Rhode Island and has lived in Paris and for many years in the Netherlands before moving to New York in 2002.
-He is a licensed architect in the State of New York.
+He holds the 2013-14 Louis I. Kahn Chair at the Yale School of Architecture.

-Amale Andraos received her B.Arch from McGill University in Montreal and her M.Arch from the Harvard University Graduate School of Design.
+Amale Andraos Principal, received her B.Arch from McGill University in Montreal and her M.Arch from the Harvard University Graduate School of Design.
 She is a full-time Assistant Professor at Columbia University’s Graduate School of Architecture, Planning and Preservation and has taught at numerous institutions including Princeton, Harvard and Columbia Universities, the University of Pennsylvania, the Parsons school of design, NY Institute of Technology and the American University in Beirut.